json420/dbase32/doc/dbase32.rst

   ...
 ValueError: len(text) is 7, need 8 <= len(text) <= 96

-When you don't actually want the decoded ID, it's much faster to validate with :func:`isdb32()` or :func:`check_db32()` than to validate with :func:`db32dec()` and throw away the needlessly decoded value.
+When you don't actually want the decoded ID, it's faster to validate with :func:`isdb32()` or :func:`check_db32()` than to validate with :func:`db32dec()` and throw away the needlessly decoded value.